jrladd/dh2020/schedule.md

 *Read*
 *Data Feminism*: ["Introduction: Why Data Needs Feminism"](https://data-feminism.mitpress.mit.edu/pub/frfa9szd/release/3) and [6.
 The Numbers Don't Speak for Themselves](https://data-feminism.mitpress.mit.edu/pub/czq9dfs5/release/2)
-Lisa Gitelman and Virginia Jackson, "Introduction" to *'Raw Data' is an Oxymoron* (Available online at NU Library site.
+Gitelman and Jackson, "Introduction" to *'Raw Data' is an Oxymoron* (Available online at NU Library site.
 Let me know if you need a PDF.)
 Miriam Posner, ["How did they make that?"](http://miriamposner.com/blog/how-did-they-make-that/)

 *Explore*